Crawlspace Mold

 Look for Leaks

-To check for leaks that may be creating a damp crawl space, you’re going to have to make like a gopher and get down there.
+To check for leaks that may be creating a damp crawl space, you’re going to have to look like a gopher and get down there.
 Use a flashlight and inspect the complete interior for any sources of water.
 Pay specific attention to HVAC ducts and plumbing.

 Look for any standing water as well and try to identify its source.
 It could be leaking from your plumbing, water pipes that supply your home, or even groundwater.